Scalingo/documentation/_posts/languages/php/2000-01-01-wordpress.md

 installed and updated within your Git repository and never via the web interface.
 You must de-activate auto-update of all your WordPress components.

-To do that just add the following line to your `wp-config.php`
+To do that add the following line to your `wp-config.php`:

 ```php
 define( 'AUTOMATIC_UPDATER_DISABLED', true );